sheepdotcom/geode-ui-tweaks/about.md

 ### Bugs to fix

-- Transparent lists
-  - Updating multiple mods makes colors flash for some reason
+- Havent found any yet

 ### Features

 - Transparent mod list
-- Small changes to the mod list
+- Other smaller changes to the mod list
 - Custom tooltips in mod popup and mod list
   - Description when hovering mod in mod list
   - Tag descriptions in mod popup
+  - Display link when hovering hyperlinks in mod popup
 - Other things

 ### Planned Features (oh no)